toadmilk/midnight/README.md

 - Prisma: Prisma is an ORM (Object-Relational Mapping) tool that simplifies database access and management.
 - Tailwind CSS: Tailwind CSS is a utility-first CSS framework that allows you to rapidly build custom user interfaces.
 - tRPC: tRPC is a TypeScript-first framework for building efficient and type-safe APIs.
+- Uploadthing: UploadThing simplifies file uploads in your full-stack TypeScript application by providing a flexible, safe, and owner-friendly wrapper for Amazon S3.
+- NeonDB: NeonDB is a PostgreSQL database that supports Prisma ORM and has a free-tier plan (unlike PlanetScale).

 ## Deployment